2020–2021 Indian farmers' protest: Republic Day Kisan Parade

 On 26 January, tens of thousands of the farmers protesting agricultural reforms held a parade with a large convoy of tractors and drove into Delhi.
 The farmers drove in long lines of tractors, riding horses or marching on foot.
 The parade started from Singhu Border, Tikri Border and Ghazipur in Delhi on the routes approved by the Police.
 The farmers were barred from entering the central part of the city where the official Republic Day parade was taking place.
 At the Singhu Border starting point, according to the police estimates, around 7000 tractors had gathered.
 Reuters reported citing farmers' unions that close to 200,000 tractors had participated.

 At around 8 am, a few hours early from the permitted time, farmers started to gather separately at Ghazipur, Singhu, and Tikri borders.
 The tractor rally commenced from the Singhu border and was designated to follow a decided route.
 However, as the rally progressed, it deviated and marched towards other routes.
 The protestors marched towards ITO metro station and the city centre, and broke through the barricades.
 The Delhi Police used tear gas and baton charged the protesting farmers leading to clashes.
 Several metro stations were closed and mobile internet was suspended by police.

 The protestors entered the Red Fort of Delhi, and one of the farmers was seen climbing a flagpole in front of the fort and hoisting the religious flag Nishan Sahib on the flagpole.
 The clash between police and farmers also caused damage to facilities inside the fort.
-394 policemen and thousands of farmers were reported injured, 30 police vehicles were damaged and internet services were suspended for hours in several parts of Delhi and the NCR region.
+394 policemen were reported injured, 30 police vehicles were damaged and internet services were suspended for hours in several parts of Delhi and the NCR region.
 The police took hours in vacating the fort premises after continuous announcements and use of force.

 After the 26 January tractor march, the police constructed cement barricades, dug trenches and cemented nails at all three borders where farmers continue to protest.
 The barricading and police has restricted movement of locals, farmers, as well as journalists to the protest sites.
 At the Ghazipur border, farmer leaders alleged that water and electricity supply was cut off.

 As of 28 January, the Delhi Police stated that it has filed various criminal cases on the incidents of violence and arrested several people.
 More than 300 police personnel were injured in the violence by protesters who used batons and sharp weapons.
 The violence and hoisting of a religious flag on the ramparts of the Red Fort made the Bharatiya Kisan Union (Bhanu) and All India Kisan Sangharsh Co-ordination Committee decide to quit the farmers' protest.
 Sharad Pawar, the leader of the Nationalist Congress Party, and Captain Amarinder Singh, the Chief Minister of Punjab, condemned the violence.
 One person died in the protest as his tractor overturned on him.
 Later, the postmortem also confirmed that he died due to haemorrhage due to head injuries.